 Other Cars to Consider

-The five-seat Toyota Camry is available in four trims: L, LE, SE and XLE.
+The 2014 Toyota Camry seats five and has front-wheel drive.
+Five trims are available: L, LE, SE, SE Sport and XLE.
+A 2.5-liter four-cylinder engine is standard and a 3.5-liter V6 engine is available on SE and XLE trims.
+Both engines are mated to a six-speed automatic transmission.
 The Toyota Camry Hybrid is reviewed separately.
-The Camry’s base engine is a four-cylinder and a V6 is available on SE and XLE trims.
-Both engines are mated to a six-speed automatic transmission.
-The Camry was redesigned for the 2012 model year, and since it sees no significant changes for 2013, this overview uses applicable research and reviews from 2012 and 2013.
+The Camry was redesigned for the 2012 model year, and since it sees few significant changes for 2014, this overview uses applicable research and reviews from 2012, 2013 and 2014.

 Next Steps: Toyota Camry

-Get the U.S. News Best Price for the Toyota Camry
+- View the best prices for the 2014 Toyota Camry

 - See Affordable Midsize Cars rankings